JNRowe/jnrowe.github.io/articles/tips/Zsh_and_the_vcs.rst

 I tested :command:`bzr` support while writing this but it is totally unusable because of just how painfully slow :command:`bzr` is.
-On my system it adds close to one and half seconds to every prompt display, although that could be improved if I wasn’t using conservative CPU scaling to save power.
+On my system it adds close to one and half seconds to every prompt display, although that could be improved if I wasn’t using conservative :abbr:`CPU (Central Processing Unit)` scaling to save power.
 As a comparison the :command:`git` info takes less than a tenth of a second to calculate on the same system, and :command:`mercurial` around three times that which is most definitely still usable.

 .. note::
    There is a ``use-simple`` setting for the :command:`bzr` support that may